Millipede

-Millipedes are a group of arthropods that are characterised by having two pairs of jointed legs on most body segments; they are known scientifically as the class Diplopoda, the name derived from this feature.
+Millipedes (originating from the Latin mille, "thousand", and pes, "foot") are a group of arthropods that are characterised by having two pairs of jointed legs on most body segments; they are known scientifically as the class Diplopoda, the name derived from this feature.
 Each double-legged segment is a result of two single segments fused together.
 Most millipedes have very elongated cylindrical or flattened bodies with more than 20 segments, while pill millipedes are shorter and can roll into a tight ball.
-Although the name "millipede" derives from the Latin for "thousand feet", no species was known to have 1,000 or more until the discovery of Eumillipes persephone, which can have over 1,300 legs.
-There are approximately 12,000 named species classified into 16 orders and around 140 families, making Diplopoda the largest class of myriapods, an arthropod group which also includes centipedes and other multi-legged creatures.
+Although the name "millipede" derives from Latin for "thousand feet", no species was known to have 1,000 or more until the discovery in 2020 of Eumillipes persephone, which can have over 1,300 legs.
+There are approximately 12,000 named species classified into 16 orders and around 140 families, making Diplopoda the largest class of myriapods, an arthropod subphylum which also includes centipedes and other multi-legged creatures.

-Most millipedes are slow-moving detritivores, eating decaying leaves and other dead plant matter.
-Some eat fungi or drink plant fluids, and a small number are predatory.
+Most millipedes are slow-moving detritivores, eating decaying leaves and other dead plant matter; however, some eat fungi or drink plant fluid.
 Millipedes are generally harmless to humans, although some can become household or garden pests.
 Millipedes can be an unwanted nuisance particularly in greenhouses where they can potentially cause severe damage to emergent seedlings.
 Most millipedes defend themselves with a variety of chemicals secreted from pores along the body, although the tiny bristle millipedes are covered with tufts of detachable bristles.
 Its primary defence mechanism is to curl into a tight coil, thereby protecting its legs and other vital delicate areas on the body behind a hard exoskeleton.
 Reproduction in most species is carried out by modified male legs called gonopods, which transfer packets of sperm to females.

 First appearing in the Silurian period, millipedes are some of the oldest known land animals.
 Some members of prehistoric groups, such as Arthropleura, grew to over 2 m; the largest modern species reach maximum lengths of 27 to 38 cm.
 The longest extant species is the giant African millipede (Archispirostreptus gigas).

 Among myriapods, millipedes have traditionally been considered most closely related to the tiny pauropods, although some molecular studies challenge this relationship.
 Millipedes can be distinguished from the somewhat similar but only distantly related centipedes (class Chilopoda), which move rapidly, are venomous, carnivorous, and have only a single pair of legs on each body segment.

 The scientific study of millipedes is known as diplopodology, and a scientist who studies them is called a diplopodologist.

 Etymology and names

 The term "millipede" is widespread in popular and scientific literature, but among North American scientists, the term "milliped" (without the terminal e) is also used.
 Other vernacular names include "thousand-legger" or simply "diplopod".
-The science of millipede biology and taxonomy is called diplopodology: the study of diplopods.
+The study of millipede biology and taxonomy is called diplopodology.